Graduate student issues and the academy | Graham Cox

 - Put the resources into fighting for change.

-For graduate students, fighting for the ideal is very much connected to bettering their lived experience.
-The bread and butter issues of graduate student issues are the advanced issues of the academy that the movement are trying to protect.
+For graduate students, fighting for the ideal is very much connected to bettering their lived experiences and working conditions.
+This is because the bread and butter issues for graduate students are the advanced issues of the academy that the movement are trying to protect.

 Tuition fees limit access to graduate programs.
 Going through undergraduate programs is expensive enough.
 Getting through a graduate degree – which have even higher fees – is currently bordering on a terrible financial decision.